ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/huawei-p-20-voxi-giveaway.markdown

 entry-content: "Enter the draw to win the Huawei P20 Lite and discover VOXI by Vodafone,\
   \ by completing the form below before 23:59 on 3th of August 2018."
 has-winner: false
-prize-description: "One Huawei P20 Lite"
+prize-description: "One Huawei P20 Lite 64GB"
 special-conditions: "Multiple entries are allowed up to one every day."
 ---